 Security and Respect in the Vehicle

 Everybody deserves to feel secure and respected in the vehicle.
 This means:

 - Being courteous: A DiDi trip should be a positive experience for both riders and drivers.
 Please be polite and be respectful of each other.
 For riders – if you’re not keen to chat, or you need to get some work done, feel free to sit in the back seat of the vehicle.

 - Treating the vehicle well: Please respect the car.
 For drivers, this means maintaining a clean, well-cared-for vehicle – both on the inside and on the outside.
 For riders, this means being careful with your driver’s car.
 As a rider, you should:

 - Be careful when opening doors near nature strips, trees, park benches, cyclists, other cars, or any other potential hazards.

 - Remove your luggage from the car carefully.

-- Avoid putting your feet up on the dashboard or, if you’re in the back, against the chairs in front of you.
+- Avoid putting your feet up on the dashboard or, if you’re in the back, against the seats in front of you.